The Archer Dental Blog

 • Floss carefully, being cautious around the sensitive gum line.

-• Make sure to follow your oral hygiene routine twice a day to prevent buildup of new plaque.
+• Maintain your oral hygiene routine twice a day to prevent new plaque buildup.

-• If antibiotics are prescribed, be sure to take them as directed to prevent infection.
+• If antibiotics are prescribed, take them as directed to prevent infection.

 • Keep your head elevated while resting to reduce swelling.